lanl-aea/turbo-turtle/docs/gui.rst

 .. warning::

-   Modifying your local Abaqus environment can have unexpected consequences.
-Proceed with caution.
+   Modifying the Abaqus environment should be considered an advanced usage.
+See the `Abaqus Environment Documentation`_ for details of behavior and side effects.

 In order for Abaqus to recognize Turbo-Turtle's plugins, you must modify your Abaqus environment with either ``abaqus_v6.env`` or ``custom_v6.env``, either of which can exist in your local home directory or in the working